OfficeDev/office-js-docs-pr/reference/shared/officeui.md

 #### Comments
 1. Dialogs will not create modal windows
 2. An Office add-in may have 1 dialog open at any time
-3. Every dialog may be resized
+3. Every dialog may be moved and resized
 4. Every dialog opens centered on the screen
-5. Dialogs always open on top
+5. Dialogs appear on top of the app and one another in order of being created
 6. Dialogs can only navigate to secured (TLS) sites
 7. Dialogs must initially open to a site on the add-in manifest's App Domains list
 8. Dialogs cannot send messages from pages outside the add-in manifest's App Domains list